robsingh/buildyourown/cut_tool/README.md

 ## Step 1

-In this step, the goal is to implement a simple version of cut that will open the provided tab separated file and print out the second field (-f2) from each line.
+In this step, the goal is to implement a simple version of cut that will open the provided tab separated file and print out the second field (-f1) from each line.

-Output would look something like this:
+Output:

-cut -f2 sample.tsv
+cut -f1 sample.tsv
 f1
 1
 6